plone/documentation/develop/plone/forms/wysiwyg.rst

 .. warning ::

-        Since there resources are loaded in built into one JavaScript file, Any change this way will require you to re-build the JavaScript.
+        Since there resources are loaded in built into one JavaScript file, any change this way will require you to re-build the JavaScript.